vatpac-technology/sops/docs/controller-skills/pushbackmanagement.md

 ### Sydney Coordinator
-At Sydney, a non-standard position of [Sydney Coordinator]((../../aerodromes/classc/Sydney/#sydney-coordinator) is activated to reduce frequency congestion on SMC and ensure compliance with pre-determined slot times.
+At Sydney, a non-standard position of [Sydney Coordinator](../../aerodromes/classc/Sydney/#sydney-coordinator) is activated to reduce frequency congestion on SMC and ensure compliance with pre-determined slot times.
 The responsibilities of Sydney Coordinator may be delegated to **ACD** when there is high SMC workload but no seperate Coordinator controller available.

 ### Implementing Pushback Requests on ACD
 A few steps must be followed to properly execute this procedure.
 To commence the procedure:

 1. **SMC** and **ACD** coordinate to implement the procedure, due to high **SMC** workload.
-2. **SMC** coordinates with **ADC** in order to have the [ATIS](#acd-pushback-requests) updated.
+2. **SMC** coordinates with **ADC** in order to have the ATIS updated (see each aerodrome's page).
 3. **ACD** places the `STANDBY FOR GROUND` bar in the **Cleared Bay** in [OzStrips](../client/towerstrips.md#coordinator).

 !!! phraseology